 We want our students to develop an unprejudiced, analytical approach to problem-solving that allows them to practice design in several areas.

-IE University and the IE School of Architecture and Design have recently launched the Bachelor of Design: an undergraduate degree developed to prepare students for the true challenges of this industry.
+IE University and the IE School of Architecture and Design launched the Bachelor of Design: an undergraduate degree developed to prepare students for the true challenges of this industry.
 We spoke to Edgar Gonzalez, the Director of Undergraduate Studies in Design, to discuss the value of this degree and what students will get out of IEU’s newest bachelor’s degree.

 Edgar has worked with a vast array of prestigious international companies and design studios, including Zaha Hadid, Arco Design, as well as The Economist and The Guardian.
 He has been working with the MediaLab-Prado for nine years in Madrid, and has experience teaching university-level courses.
 Edgar has also spent the past 13 years reflecting on and discussing top architecture and design trends in his blog, edgargonzalez.com.